Online Grade 5 Extended French application forms for the 2023-2024 school year are now closed.

 Demonstrates curiosity and interest in learning

 Regular attendance (known as a strong indicator for success)

-These qualities encourage good learning habits in ALL subject areas.
+These qualities encourage good learning habits in

 How can I help my child in Extended French?

 Many parents may have a limited background in French or may not speak the language at all.
 Parents do not need to know any French to support their children in Extended French.
 Instead, parents can give their children the most help by providing encouragement and positive support.

 The FSL curriculum documents (Elementary/Secondary) state that parent can also:

 - Encourage their children to talk, read, and write at home in their first language to strengthen their first-language skills, which are the foundation for learning French.

 - Read aloud to their children either in their first language or in French.

 - Encourage their children to write in French (e.g., shopping lists, stories, a letter).